zanyfly/Dr.Light/README.md

 ## range of protection
 - fresh ui in nonmain thread.
 - add/remove KVO unpaired
-- pushing viewcontrollers frequently within a short perid.<br/>    for example,add push code in viewDidLoad,before viewDidAppear has called,it is dangerous.It may caused crash "cannot addsubView:self".
+- pushing viewcontrollers frequently within a short perid.<br/>    for example,add push code in `viewDidLoad`,before `viewDidAppear` has called,it is dangerous.It may caused crash `cannot addsubView:self`.

   pushing the same viewcontroller into one stack.